casaub0n/blogr-nextjs-prisma/README.md

 This is a boilerplate.

 ## Stack
-- taildwind css
+- Taildwind css
-- google analytics
+- Google analytics
 - Typescript
+- Prisma
+- Jest
-- jest
+- storybook
 - eslint
 - prettier